-Research and development expenses increased to approximately \$4.6 million in the first six months of 2006 from \$2.8 million in the same period in 2005.
+Research and development expenses increased to approximately \$4.7 million in the first six months of 2006 (as restated, see note 2 to the financial statements) from \$2.8 million in the same period in 2005.
 The increase was due primarily to increased spending on pilot material production of PHA Natural Plastics, increased staffing and other personnel related costs to support our collaborative arrangements.
 We expect that research and development expenses for pilot manufacturing and testing of PHA Natural Plastics will continue to increase in later periods of 2006 as we prepare to develop, test and refine products to meet the product specification requirements of our customers.
 We expect that our staffing and personnel related costs will also increase to support the research programs for our microbial and plant programs.
-We did not incur any material expenses during the first six months of 2006 due to the adoption of SFAS 123R on January 1, 2006, however we expect to record increased compensation expenses in future quarters of 2006 and future years.
+We incurred \$22,000 in expense during the first six months of 2006 (as restated, see note 2 to the financial statements) due to the adoption of SFAS 123R on January 1, 2006, and we expect to record increased compensation expenses in future quarters of 2006 and future years.

-General and administrative expenses increased to \$3.4 million in the first six months of 2006 from \$2.1 million in the first six months of 2005.
+General and administrative expenses increased to \$3.8 million in the first six months of 2006 (as restated, see note 2 to the financial statements) from \$2.1 million in the first six months of 2005.
 This increase was primarily due to increased staffing in sales and marketing expenses and also staffing necessary to manage and support our preparation for going public.
-Our general and administrative expenses also increased due to stock based compensation charges of \$331,000 primarily due to a 2005 variable option grant and options granted to nonemployees and expenses associated with the adoption of SFAS 123R.
-Expenses during the first six months of 2006 due to the adoption of SFAS 123R on January 1, 2006 totaled \$89,000 and we expect to record increased compensation expenses in future quarters of 2006 and future years.
+Our general and administrative expenses also increased due to stock based compensation charges of \$764,000 (as restated, see note 2 to the financial statements) primarily due to a 2005 variable option grant and options granted to nonemployees and expenses associated with the adoption of SFAS 123R.
+Expenses during the first six months of 2006 (as restated, see note 2 to the financial statements) due to the adoption of SFAS 123R on January 1, 2006 totaled \$165,000 and we expect to record increased compensation expenses in future quarters of 2006 and future years.